-Steven Vogel: Comparative Biomechanics: Life's Physical World, Second Edition June 17, 2013 (https://asknature.org/ strategy/specialized-teethwear-down-but-remaineffective/#.XoRouHIS-Ht)
+Steven Vogel: Comparative Biomechanics: Life's Physical World, Second Edition June 17, 2013 (https://asknature.org/strategy/specialized-teethwear-down-but-remaineffective/#.XoRouHIS-Ht)

-" QUESTION The 9 principles of biomimicry can be challenging to understand.
-The presentation 9 principles.ppt can help with understanding, supplemented with any of the other introductory modules as you think appropriate.
+The 9 principles of biomimicry can be challenging to understand.
+The presentation 9\principles.ppt can help with understanding, supplemented with any of the other introductory modules as you think appropriate.
 Feel free to add more examples and discuss examples with your students.
-The presentation slides each group
+The presentation slides are explained in T1.1.